Hendrix-CS/csci151/index.md

 * To earn an A in the course, a student will:
   * Complete the course survey.
   * Achieve **Advanced** in all three categories
+  * No more than one unexcused absence
 * To earn a B in the course, a student will:
   * Complete the course survey.
   * Achieve at least **Intermediate** in all three categories.
   * Achieve **Advanced** in at least one category.
+  * No more than two unexcused absence
 * To earn a C in the course, a student will:
   * Complete the course survey
   * Achieve at least **Basic** in all three categories.
   * Achieve one of:
     * **Advanced** in at least one category.
     * **Intermediate** in at least two categories.
+  * No more than three unexcused absence
 * To earn a D in the course, a student will:
   * Achieve at least **Basic** in all three categories.